Looking for eastern North Carolina field trip ideas to work into your homeschool plans? Here are some fun and educational spots you’ll love!

-6. The Children’s Museum of Wilmington – This is such a fun place for a field trip, especially for younger kids!
+Wilmington’s Children’s Museum is such a fun place for a field trip, especially for younger kids!
 Here you’ll find an awesome toddler room, Teddy Bear Hospital, and Port of Call, just to name a few exhibits.
 These are great, but our favorite children’s museum features are the Art Room and Courtyard.
 My kids can’t get enough of these!

 While there are actual field trip programs available, we prefer just to visit as a family.
 We still get to take part in all the museum offers that way and do it at our own pace.

-8. Liberty Hall – This gorgeous antebellum home belonged to one of the area’s earliest settlers and gives visitors a look at life in the early 1800s.
+Liberty Hall is an antebellum home belonged to one of the area’s earliest settlers and gives visitors a look at life in the early 1800s.
 You can get the general idea of what to expect by viewing the guided tour on the website, but it’s definitely worth seeing in person.

-This is a great place for homeschool field trips because you can find gardens, walking trails, historical structures, a mosiac-style chapel made from glass bottles, and an oak tree that’s been around for more than 400 years all in one place!
+Airlie Gardens is a great place for homeschool field trips because you can find gardens, walking trails, historical structures, a mosiac-style chapel made from glass bottles inspired by artist Minnie Evans, and an oak tree that’s been around for more than 400 years all in one place!
 While we’ve enjoyed all of these aspects of Airlie Gardens, the Tranquility Garden and all of the butterflies there just might be our favorite.

-This list is by no means exhaustive.
-Eastern North Carolina has tons to offer homeschool families and these are just ten fantastic locations to visit!
-What about you?
-Do you have Eastern NC field trips you’d add to this list?
+This list of Eastern North Carolina field trip ideas is by no means exhaustive.
+This area has tons to offer homeschool families and these are just ten fantastic locations to visit!